Great news! Through Ontario’s One Fare Program, transit riders can now enjoy free transfers between GO Transit and the TTC.

 Learn more about bicycles on GO in our FAQ section here, and get moving!

 Travelling on the weekend?
 Try our new GO Transit Weekend Passes, available online only.
 A $10 One-Day Pass will allow you to travel all day long on a Saturday OR a Sunday OR a Holiday.
-A $15 Weekend Pass will allow you to travel all weekend long - Saturday AND Sunday AND any additional Holiday day.
 Book your online tickets here, and before you head out, remember to check your schedule.

 Ontario's 4 Best Biking Trails